ottomanelli/prosper-investors-api/README.md

 New Loans are added to the website:
 - Monday - Friday - 12pm and 6pm ET
 - Saturday & Sunday - 3pm ET

+For more info on the Prosper API checkout their [docs](https://developers.prosper.com/docs/).